CodeYourFuture/curriculum/org-cyf-launch/content/blocks/what-is-the-launch-module/index.md

----
++++
-title: What is the Launch module
-description: An exercise to understand the Launch module and its benefits, outcome and challenges.
+title="What is the Launch module" description="An exercise to understand the Launch module and its benefits, outcome and challenges." modules="The Launch" week="1" skills=["Teamwork"] objectives=["Identify the goals of the Launch module", "Explore the challenges of the Launch module", "Propose solutions to the challenges of the Launch module"] time=30
-modules: The Launch
-week: "1"
-skills:
-  - Teamwork
-objectives:
-  - Explain the Launch module
-time: 30
-prep: Everyone must have done the prep work
-introduction: We have a lot of first-time volunteers helping at the Launch module, so it is always good to ensure they and the current volunteers and trainees understand what the module is about.
----
+[build]
+  render = 'never'
+  list = 'local'
+  publishResources = false
++++

 ### Motivation